HISPlayer/UnitySamples/hisplayer-visionos-sample.md

   - MR Mode: **Assets/HISPlayerSample/Scripts/HISPlayerMRController.cs** and **HISPlayerController GameObject** in the Editor.

 ## UI Demo
-The UI components in the HISPlayerSampleVR.unity are fully modifiable and each stream has its own UI.
-The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate features such as play, pause, seek, etc using the multi stream feature.
+The UI components in the HISPlayerSampleVR.unity are fully modifiable.
+The sample is intended to show a comprehensive scene using the HISPlayer SDK to help demonstrate features such as play, pause, seek, etc.

 <p align="center">
   <img width=55% alt="image" src="https://github.com/HISPlayer/UnityVisionOS-SDK/assets/47497948/7b426d46-ab9f-4615-9159-74807ce98056">